google/fhir-data-pipes/doc/docs/index.md

 FHIR Data Pipes is designed to work with any FHIR source data.

-*   Valid FHIR Server API (e.g. HAPI FHIR)
+*   FHIR Server API (e.g. HAPI FHIR)
-*   FHIR Facade (e.g. OpenMRSv3)
+*   FHIR Facade (e.g. OpenMRS with the FHIR2 omod)
-*   Bulk Export API data (as ndjson)
-*   ndjson representation
+*   FHIR ndjson (e.g from bulk export API)

-## Transformation to "Lossless" schema
+## Transformation to near "lossless" schema as Parquet files

-Uses bunsen to transform from FHIR (STU3, R4) to the SQL-on-FHIR-v1 schema Configurable support for FHIR profiles and extensions on a per Resource basis
+*   Uses bunsen to transform from FHIR Resources (STU3, R4) to the SQL-on-FHIR-v1 schema on a per Resource basis
+*   Near "lossless" transformation; with the exception of limits based on setting recursive depth (e.g. for nested QuestionnaireResponses)
+*   Configurable support for FHIR profiles and extensions on a per Resource basis

 ## Loading into DWH

 FHIR Data Pipes supports different SQL Data Warehouse options depending on the needs of the project.
 These include:

 *   Loading Parquet into an OLAP data warehouse such as SparkSQL, duckdb or others
-*   Distributed query engine such as SparkSQL (example provided)
+*   Distributed query engine such as SparkSQL (example provided), Trino or PrestoDB
-*   Traditional RDBMS such as Postgres (when using the "lossy" FHIR ViewDefinitions Resources)
+*   Traditional RDBMS such as Postgres or MySQL (when applying FHIR ViewDefinitions)

-To learn about the Pipelines Controller see here (link to pipelines controller in the advanced guides)

 ## Querying Data
 When working with the SQL-on-FHIR-v1 schema, one major challenge is handling the many nested or repeated fields (such as condeable concepts).